 If you live with a condition that affects the way your bladder works, you’re not alone.
-In fact, urinary incontinence, for example, affects anywhere from 1/4 to 1/3 of all men and women in the United States), so it’s important to bring awareness about bladder health, bladder conditions, and how common they are, as a first step of getting rid of the stigma associated with issues like incontinence, neurogenic bladder, and more.
+In fact, urinary incontinence, for example, affects anywhere from 1/4 to 1/3 of all men and women in the United States.
+This is why it’s important to bring awareness about bladder health as a first step of getting rid of the stigma associated with issues like incontinence, neurogenic bladder, and more.

 Top 5 Tips for Bladder Health